-Procurement of defence and security works, equipment and services by contracting authorities in Italy is regulated by legislative decree 20 April 2016, No. 50, sections 159-163, (the Public Procurement Code (PPC)), enacting European Union public procurement directives 2014/23, 2014/24 and 2014/25/EU.
-The PPC, in principle, applies to all public procurement contracts but carves out defence and security procurement which falls under special legislation.
-Legislative decree 15 November 2011, No. 208, the Military Procurement Code (MPC), which enacted EU Directive 2009/81/EC, is considered a special set of procurement rules applicable to certain defence and security contracts that prevails over the general PPC rules.
+Procurement of defence and security works, equipment and services by contracting authorities in Italy is regulated by Legislative Decree of 31 March 2023, No. 36, sections 136 to 139, (the Public Procurement Code (PPC)), enacting European Union public procurement directives 2014/23, 2014/24 and 2014/25/EU.
+The PPC, in principle, applies to all public procurement contracts but carves out defence and security procurement that falls under special legislation.
+Legislative Decree 15 November 2011, No. 208, the Military Procurement Code (MPC), which enacted EU Directive 2009/81/EC, is considered a special set of procurement rules applicable to certain defence and security contracts that prevails over the general PPC rules.
 The MPC, however, mostly makes selective references to the general PPC rules, introducing minor deviations.
 There are defence and security contracts that may fall outside the scope of both the PPC and MPC and are only subject to general EU Treaty principles.
-The Italian Ministry of Defence has published two enactment regulations, one for contracts under MPC (presidential decree 13 March 2013, No. 49) and one for contracts under the PPC (presidential decree 15 November 2012, No. 236).
+The Italian Ministry of Defence has published two enactment regulations, one for contracts under MPC (Presidential Decree 13 March 2013, No. 49) and one for contracts under the PPC (Presidential Decree 15 November 2012, No. 236) whose provisions now apply as long as they are compatible with the rules set forth by Annex II.20 to the PPC.